 We think we’re so grown up, don’t we?

 We understand so very little about the vastness of the universe, about the force that makes the sun shine and the flowers grow and the rain fall and our hearts beat.
 It’s not our fault.
 We are only human.
 We can only see ahead of us so far as the earth curves.
-Just like our babies can only focus on objects 8-15 inches in front of their eyes.

 And yet we think we know what’s best for us.
 We think we know what makes us happy.
 We think we know what’s important.
 We think we know how to live.